How Long to Build a Deck: Expert Tips for a Speedy Completion

 • Permit Acquisition:

-• Dealing with Homeowners’ Associations (HOA):
+• Engagement with Homeowners’ Associations (HOA):

-• Keep an open line of communication throughout the process.
+• Keep communication open throughout the project.

 • Scheduling Inspections: